Bionif92/Cursos-de-Programacion/Javascript.md

 Use let and const all the time.
 Block the variables inside the {}, var doesn´t

+Var has global/function (local) scope and let and const have block scope (var

 4. **Strict-mode can be enabled**

    use `use strict` mode at the file or function level, to avoid unexpected behaviours, that browser vendors do when executing the JS code.
 Generally, it's not neccessary.